Lengths From Very Small to Very Large

 The sizes are in meters using metric numbers.

-(Just add the word "meter" after them, so you get "millimeter", "terameter", etc.)
+(Just add the word "meter" after them, so we get "millimeter", "terameter", etc.)

 The numbers (like 10-18) use Scientific Notation to show how big the value is.